consindo/jono.nz/source/_posts/samescale.md

 > zoom2 = log<sub>2</sub>( |cos(lat2)| / |cos(lat1)| / 2<sup>zoom1</sup> )

-Other than that, it was straightforward!
+Other than that, it was pretty straightforward!
+The code is open source—you can go take a look over at <https://github.com/consindo/samescale>.

 ## Is it finished?